clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

+## GitHub

+This functionality now available as a GitHub Action (in this repo) -- it can be used to set repository or environment secrets!
+Use the other way (below) to set organization secrets.

+## Command Line

 This is a command line tool -- a bash script that wraps a Python script -- which is to be used to set secrets in GitHub.

 It can be used to set: